 Cybercrime: aka being robbed blind via online transactions when you don’t even know it’s happening until it’s too late.
-If you’re a small business, business or licensee opportunity or franchise owner, or even if you own a distributorship of some kind, chances are you haven’t given cybercrime more than a passing thought, if that.
+If you’re involved in an online digital business opportunity, chances are you haven’t given cybercrime more than a passing thought, if that.
 But think again.

-No doubt about it, cybercrime is on the rise.
+No doubt about it, cybercrime is on the rise again.
 Trouble is many small business owners still don’t think it can happen to them.

 Regrettably, a June 2012 study by The Hartford, a leading worldwide insurance and wealth management services provider, found that an astonishing 85% of small business owners simply don’t believe they could ever be a cybercrime victim.
 And as a result, far too many of them are taking few if any precautions to protect their personal, customer, patient and employee data.

 “Most of the business owners surveyed believe they are not at risk, when in fact small businesses are increasingly being targeted,” according to Lynn LaGram, assistant vice president of small commercial underwriting at The Hartford.
 “As cybercriminals set their sights on smaller firms, it is important for business owners to take proactive measures to protect data and minimize the likelihood of a breach.”

 But it’s not just a lack of awareness about the real risks imposed by cyberthieves that is causing small business owners to drag their feet.
 There are also the financial implications.
 Small businesses oftentimes have limited budgets, and as a result web security just isn’t a priority.
 Furthermore, limited resources means they tend to have few if any technology experts on staff.

 But is doing nothing really an option any longer?
 Not when you consider the possible implications.